Halifax Certified Translation

 Be careful if you are comparing prices, not all companies make the unit of measurement clear.

-Our professional certified translation services are the most cost-effective you will find (read about translation rates here).
+Our professional certified services are the most cost-effective you will find (read about translation rates here).

-Can certified translations be provided between languages other than Serbian?
+Can official translations be provided between languages other than Serbian?

 In Serbia, each official translator is approved for a language combination that includes Serbian.
 A certified English translator, for example, may certify a translation from English to Serbian or from Serbian to English.
 If an official translation between two languages other than Serbian is needed, then an authorised translator may provide a translation from the original language into Serbian, followed by another who translates from Serbian into the target language.
 Both translations are signed, sealed and bound together.
 Some court translators are approved for several languages, which can be useful for multilingual tasks.